theolaos/theolaos/README.md

 # Hello World :earth_americas:

-- :school: 1st year in the Departmenr of Information ans Electronic Engineering, IHU
+- :school: 1st year in the Department of Information ans Electronic Engineering, IHU
 - :snake: Proficient with Python and Pygame
 - :computer: Currently learning C++ and OpenGL
 - :mag_right: Eager to learn new things